-- 10.2.2.
-Academic Program Directors.
-A faculty member who has been recommended by program faculty and formally assigned the responsibilities of an academic program director by the Chief Academic Officer or dean shall be appointed to serve for a fixed term.
-The appointment, term of appointment, and its specific responsibilities as well as any release time and compensation must be documented in writing. - 10.2.3 Term for Chairs.
+- 10.2.3 Term for Chairs.
 Chairs may serve two consecutive four-year term(s) based upon satisfactory performance.
 Faculty who have served eight (8) years as chair may be reappointed after a minimum four (4) year break in service.
 If there is no tenure-track or tenured faculty member in the department/unit/library who can serve as chair, the Chief Academic Officer may appoint an interim chair for a maximum of one (1) year, provided that the interim chair has not served as a chair for the previous eight (8) years.
+The initial date of appointment for new chairs will be July 1 unless another date is approved by the dean. - 10.2.4 Term for Academic Program Directors.
+Academic Program Directors may serve two consecutive four-year terms based upon satisfactory performance.
+Faculty who are currently academic program directors and have already served four (4) or more years as academic program directors as of September 1, 2022 are eligible for four more years.
+Continuation is subject to evaluation of performance (see below 10.3.2).

-If a current department/unit/library chair has already served two (2) or more consecutive four (4) year terms as of September 1, 2019, that department/unit/library will hold an election for a new chair to be appointed no later than October 15, 2019.
-This newly appointed chair will serve a full four (4) year term post-dated to July 1, 2019.
-The initial date of appointment for new chairs will be July 1 unless another date is approved by the dean.
+Faculty who have served eight (8) years as Academic Program Director may be reappointed after a minimum four (4)-year break in service.
+The initial appointment for new academic program directors will be July 1, unless another date is approved by the Dean in writing.

-10.3.
-Evaluation of Performance.
+10.3 Evaluation of Performance.